 The Mon Repos hosts Paleopolis Museum which opened its doors to the public in 2001.

-In the museum you will see archaeological finds, historical documents, prints and lithographs of the Mon Repos mansion, authentic furniture and decorative objects of regency style, models, maps and chronicles of ancient monuments as well as a collection of wetercolours and botanical samples representing the natural heritage of Corfu and the Mon Repos garden.
+In the museum you will see archaeological finds, historical documents, prints and lithographs of the Mon Repos mansion, authentic furniture and decorative objects of regency style, models, maps and chronicles of ancient monuments as well as a collection of watercolours and botanical samples representing the natural heritage of Corfu.

 The estate which is covering 260 acres of trees and ancient temple remainings, was home to the botanical gardens of the Ionian Academy.
+The flora growing in Paleopolis is quite unusual for Europe, since the English commissioners used to implant there all the rare vegetation originating in the overseas dominions of the British Empire which thanks to the climate of Corfu were preserved and survived until today.
 On the northwestern side, by the sea, there is a path leading to the ancient well of Kardaki (popular legend says that if a foreigner drinks from the well forgets his native land and remains in Corfu forever!).
 Further down the same road you will find the cave of Nymphs and an ancient theatre just above the sea!

-The area of Mon Repos is one of the greenest spots in Corfu Town.
-Excavations next to the entry have revealed ancient Greek temples and remains of Paleopolis (old own) which was the first town in the island before the attack of the Goths which forced the population to move towards the town we know today.
+Excavations next to the entry have revealed the remains of Paleopolis (old town) which was the first town of Corfu (approx 750BC) before the attack of the Goths which forced the population to move towards the town we know today.
 Spread around the Mon Repos area you will find ruins of the temples of Hera, Artemis and Apollo, the agora (market), the roman baths, the conservatory and the altars.

 The distance from Corfu town is 2km and the entrance fee is 4 Euros per adult.
 You will find parking easily around the premises for free.